Robert B. Kugler

-Robert Byron Kugler (born October 10, 1950) is a senior United States district judge of the United States District Court for the District of New Jersey and also serving as a Judge on the United States Foreign Intelligence Surveillance Court.
+Robert Byron Kugler (born October 10, 1950) is a former United States district judge of the United States District Court for the District of New Jersey and also served as a Judge on the United States Foreign Intelligence Surveillance Court from 2017 to 2024.

 Education and career

-Born in Camden, New Jersey, Kugler attended and graduated from The Peddie School in 1968 and received a Bachelor of Arts degree from Syracuse University in 1975 and a Juris Doctor from Rutgers School of Law–Camden in Camden in 1978.
+Kugler was born in Camden, New Jersey.
+He attended and graduated from The Peddie School in 1968 and received a Bachelor of Arts degree from Syracuse University in 1975 and a Juris Doctor from Rutgers School of Law–Camden in Camden in 1978.
 He was a law clerk for Judge John F. Gerry of the United States District Court for the District of New Jersey from 1978 to 1979.
-He was an Assistant Prosecutor, Camden County Prosecutor's Office, New Jersey from 1979 to 1981.
+He was an assistant prosecutor in the Camden County Prosecutor's Office from 1979 to 1981.
 He was a Deputy attorney general of Division of Criminal Justice, New Jersey Department of Law and Public Safety from 1981 to 1982.
 He was in private practice in New Jersey from 1982 to 1992.

-District court service
+Federal judicial service

 Kugler was a United States magistrate judge of the United States District Court for the District of New Jersey from 1992 to 2002.
 He was nominated by President George W. Bush on August 1, 2002, to a seat on the District Court vacated by Joseph E. Irenas.
 He was confirmed by the United States Senate on November 14, 2002, and received his commission on December 4, 2002.
 On May 19, 2017 he was appointed to be a judge of the United States Foreign Intelligence Surveillance Court by John Roberts.
 He assumed senior status on November 2, 2018.
+He retired from active service on May 31, 2024.